-A site plan has been included in Appendix B. This document includes the tank and storage locations as well as locations of access and egress routes to the facility, emergency equipment, emergency shutoffs, fire routes and on-site fire suppression equipment.
-Also included in Appendix B is an overhead view of the facility.
-This diagram illustrates the primary and secondary muster areas.
+A site plan has been included in Appendix B. This document includes the tank and storage locations as well as locations of access and egress routes to the facility, emergency equipment, emergency shutoffs, fire routes and onsite fire suppression equipment.
+Also included in Appendix B is an overhead view of the facility illustrating the muster areas.